IBM/watson-openscale-samples/training statistics/Score function templates for drift detection.md

         #     }
         # }
         # If your scoring response does not match above schema,
-        # please modify below code to extract prediction and probabilties array
+        # please modify below code to extract prediction and probabilities array

         # Extract results part
         results = response.json()["Results"]["output1"]["value"]